Animal Husbandry

 The Journey of Milk Production in India

-India tops the list for consuming and producing milk and its products.
+India tops the list of countries that produce and consume milk and its products.
 Milk production is considered a huge source of employment across the country.
-It is in high demand because of its rich nutrients and use in making a variety of food items.
+The increase in health consciousness, disposable income and changes in lifestyles has increased the demand for milk in the country.
 Government schemes have made milk production a lucrative business for dairy farmers.

 Table of Contents